 These studentships require use of a social science methodology.
 Law applicants will be considered within either the Social Policy pathway or the Politics and International relations pathway.

-The deadline for applications for October 2014 entry has now passed.
-Details for October 2015 entry pending.
+The deadline for applications for October 2015 entry is 01 April.

-Durham Law School will be inviting applications for scholarships for postgraduate research students, tenable from 1 October 2015.
+Durham Law School invites applications for scholarships for postgraduate research students, tenable from 1 October 2015.
 The successful applicants will register for a full-time PhD (three years) in the Law School.
 These studentships will provide funding for a fee waiver at home/EU rate, together with a stipend.
+(More information here).

 Funding Available to All Law Postgraduates